cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

    <td><img width="1500" src="res/Array4.png"></td>
    </tr>
    <tr>
-   <td>In the array list implementation, a new node is created that contains the item, then
+   <td>In the linked list implementation, a new node is created that contains the item, then
     the `next` variable of both the newly created node and the node referred to by `head` are updated accordingly.</td>
    <td><img width="1500"  src="res/Linked4.png"></td>